 ESGE would like to express their heartfelt thanks for the exceptional number of abstracts that we have received for ESGE Days 2026, which represents a significant increase from last year.
-The submission portal is now closed and the Scientific Committee will begin the review process.

 Important to note...